Refactor-FS-Bootcamp/august-fs-questions/README.md

 <br>
 ['dog', 'cat', 'chicken', 'cow', 'sheep', 'horse']
 <br>
-Instead of using the <ul> and <li> HTML tags, create a custom component that accepts a list as its prop, and renders it accordingly.
+Instead of using the "<ul>" and "<li>" HTML tags, create a custom component that accepts a list as its prop, and renders it accordingly.
 <br>
 It's up to you how you want this list will look like.
 I decided mine to look like this:
 <br>